9 min read

 Secondary emotions stem from one or more primary emotions.
 They can also come about as a result of how you feel about a primary emotion.
 For example, after you get angry about something, you might realize that this emotion was uncalled for, and that can lead to feelings of shame or guilt about it.

-Secondary emotions tend to linger for much longer than primary emotions, and can sometimes overshadow their predecessors.
-This can be quite harmful, as it can make you avoid the root of your issues.
+Secondary emotions tend to linger for much longer than primary emotions and can sometimes overshadow their predecessors.
+This can be quite harmful, as it can help you avoid the root of your issues.

 Sometimes, knowing the difference between the two types of emotions can be hard.
 So dividing them into primary and secondary emotions is a tool that can help you understand the way you feel.